 5. Build an Online Portfolio

 The best way to demonstrate your technical abilities is to create and utilise an online portfolio.
-This is especially important if you’re looking for a Front End Developer or Designer type role, but is equally beneficial to those who are more back end focused.
+This is especially important if you’re looking for a Front End Developer or Designer type role, but is equally beneficial to those who are more back-end focused.
 If you can provide examples of code to back up an already strong CV, you are going to massively increase your chances of securing an interview.
-The most popular platforms among tech professionals are Github and Stack Overflow.
-Alternatively, you could compile your own personal website with links to project examples and showcase it through your typical social media platforms.
+The most popular platforms among tech professionals are GitHub and Stack Overflow.
+Alternatively, you could compile your website with links to project examples and showcase it through your typical social media platforms.

 6. Get to Grips with Slack